CSE237SP2022/project-castillo_kuziez_ma/README.txt

 # project-castillo_kuziez_ma
-project-castillo_kuziez_ma created by GitHub Classroom
+project-castillo_kuziez_ma created by GitHub Classroom Project title: WEBSTAC

-WEBSTAC:
-Java command line project that is fed in a text file with students and availible courses and enrolls student into courses.
+one sentence summary: a Java project compiled and run from the command line that intakes text files with names of students, courses and their enrollments to initialize, then allows you to make and enroll other students.

 Iteration 1:
 -Created methods necessary to create a student and their schedule